• Skip to primary navigation

 Instructions

-• For perfectly cooked potatoes, start them in a large pot of cold water over medium-high heat.
-Make sure they are fully submerged by at least an inch and bring the water to a boil.
-Reduce the heat to medium-low, add one teaspoon of salt and cook the potatoes uncovered at a simmer until they are just tender all the way through when pierced with a fork.
+• Add the potatoes to a large pot of cold water over medium-high heat.
+Make sure they are fully submerged by at least an inch, and bring the water to a boil.
+Reduce the heat to medium-low, add one teaspoon of salt and cook uncovered at a simmer until they are tender all the way through when pierced with a fork.

-• The potatoes should be done somewhere between eight and twelve minutes, but the time will vary depending on the size of the cubes.
-When the potatoes are done, drain them in a colander and set them aside.
+• The cooking time will be between eight and twelve minutes, but the time will vary depending on the size of the cubes.
+Drain them in a colander and set them aside when they are done.

 • While the potatoes cook, make a roux by adding butter to a medium-size skillet over medium heat.
 When the butter melts, sprinkle the flour over the top and whisk until the mixture is smooth.
-Cook for about two minutes, and then very slowly start adding the milk while continuing to whisk.
+Cook for about two minutes, and slowly add the milk while continuing to whisk.

 • Continue whisking the sauce until it thickens, which should take two or three minutes.

-• Remove the skillet from the heat and add the heavy cream, ½ teaspoon of salt, lemon juice, white or black pepper, and a pinch of nutmeg.
+• Remove the skillet from the heat and add the heavy cream, half of a teaspoon of salt, lemon juice, white or black pepper, and a pinch of nutmeg.
 Whisk to combine.

-• Pour the sauce over the potatoes.
-Optional, garnish with a pinch of paprika and serve immediately.
+• Pour the cream sauce over the potatoes and serve immediately.
+Optional, before serving, garnish with a pinch of paprika.

 Notes

-For the best results, when adding paprika, pour a little in your hand and then take a pinch and sprinkle it over the dish.
-Sometimes when you sprinkle it directly out of the container, way too much comes out, and you can end up with a big red glob of paprika on your potatoes.
+• For the best results, when adding paprika, pour a little in your hand and then take a pinch and sprinkle it over the dish.
+Sometimes when you sprinkle it directly out of the container, too much comes out, and you can end up with a big red glob of paprika.

-Some folks say you can freeze potatoes, but I think it changes the texture.
-I don't recommend freezing this dish.
+• Some folks say you can freeze potatoes, but I think it changes the texture, and I don’t recommend it.

 Nutrition